gangabass/gibyellow-scraper/README.md

-This repo is examples of webcrawlers built using the Scrapy python framework.
+This repo is example of webcrawler built using the Scrapy Python framework.
 For more details about Scrapy..

  - [Scrapy Framework](https://github.com/scrapy/scrapy/)
  - [Wiki](https://github.com/scrapy/scrapy/wiki)